Commitment to safety and outstanding patient care.

 Air Methods prides itself upon exceeding many of the established benchmarks in the air medical industry.

 The Ground Air Medical Quality Transport (GAMUT) Improvement Collaborative is a database for transport teams to track, report, and analyze their performance on transport-specific quality metrics by comparing it to other programs.
-According to the GAMUT benchmark, Air Methods’ clinicians outperform the industry in six key metrics, including first-attempt tracheal tube placement success.
+According to the GAMUT benchmark, Air Methods’ clinicians outperform the industry in 11 key metrics, including first-attempt intubation success.

 Placing a tracheal tube is the most complex procedure performed in air medical practice.
 After identifying the factors that contributed to unsuccessful intubation, we created the HEAVEN criteria in 2015.
 A lifesaving trauma care prediction tool, HEAVEN is now established as the gold standard process for airway management.